serge-rgb/milton/README.md

 - Open Source

-    Milton is licensed under the GPL
+    Milton is licensed under the LGPL

+- Open Format

+    When version 1 comes out, there will be a simple header-only library to load and rasterize Milton paintings for use other programs.

 What Milton is not: